singh-karanpal/Capstone/README.md

 An alternative for the previous steps is to run the following command at the command line/terminal from the root directory of this project.

-⚠️**Warning:** This process would run the models in your computer instead of the cloud, only uses **1 epoc** so won't return as good results, take several hours, and your computer may crash in the process:
+⚠️**Warning:** This process would run the models on your local system instead of the cloud, will take several hours, and your computer may crash in the process:
 ```
 make all
 ```